learn-co-curriculum/phase-0-pac-2-default-sequence-and-comments/README.md

 > default, will read our code according to the rules of a **default sequence**:
 > "every line, top to bottom, left to right as ruled by order of operations."

-Using SELECTION statements we'll make Ruby "skip" over code if some Boolean _evaluation_ is (or is not) `true`.
-Using REPETITION statements, we'll make Ruby "stay put" on one line and do it over and over until some Boolean _evaluation_ is (or is not) `true`.
-The only way to make Ruby "not see" a line without a Boolean _evaluation_ at play is to "hide" it from Ruby using a _comment_.
+The only way to make Ruby "not see" a line in its default sequence is to "hide" it from Ruby using a _comment_.
+Comments allow us to document notes to ourselves, notes to other programmers, or hide buggy code from Ruby.

 Since this is our first lesson using the Learn In-Browser IDE, we'll step through the process of getting a code environment together.